About the Class Action

 The application is brought by 12 representative Claimants on behalf of:

 In January 2023, an application for certification of the class action was heard over 10 days.
 A class action in South Africa is the only realistic and feasible means for the claimants to obtain access to justice.
 In December 2023 the Court dismissed the application.
-The Claimants consider the judgment to be fundamentally flawed and have filed an application for leave to appeal.
-This application is due to be heard on 19 April 2024
+The Claimants consider that judgment to be fundamentally flawed and subsequently filed an application for leave to appeal.

 By taking legal action in South Africa, the victims will benefit from South African class action procedure as well as, attorneys and counsel experienced in running complex class action litigation against multinationals.